 The MS in communication disorders is a full time, 20-month residential program that prepares students to become certified speech-language pathologists.
 The master's degree program trains students to evaluate and treat clients in nine disorder classification areas.
 The first three semesters focus on developing knowledge and skills across the lifespan.
 The final two semesters allow students to focus their interests in specialty areas and acquire clinical skills in external clinical placements.
 The MS program is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.

-Applications are due on January 2nd.
-Applicants must fulfill requirements of both the Graduate College and the College of Health Solutions.
+Applications are due Jan.
+15. Applicants must fulfill requirements of both the ASU Graduate College and the College of Health Solutions.

 52 credit hours and a written comprehensive exam, or

 52 credit hours, a thesis and a written comprehensive exam**

 Electives (4 plus thesis or 10 without a thesis)